OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 <!--# NVIDIA GPU Passthrough -->

-This guide provides detailed instructions for configuring PCI passthrough for high-performance NVIDIA&reg; GPUs on x86_64 hypervisors (this guide is not applicable to ARM-based systems).
+Here you will find detailed instructions for configuring PCI passthrough for high-performance NVIDIA&reg; GPUs on x86_64 hypervisors.
 The procedures described here have been validated with NVIDIA H100 GPUs but can be adapted for other similar high-performance NVIDIA GPUs.
 This allows Virtual Machines to get exclusive access to the GPU, which is recommended for AI/ML workloads.
 It builds upon the concepts explained in the general [PCI Passthrough]({{% relref "pci_passthrough.md" %}}) guide.
+This guide is not applicable to ARM-based systems.

 {{< alert title="Note" color="success" >}}
 As an alternative to PCI passthrough, OpenNebula also supports NVIDIA vGPU, which allows a single physical GPU to be partitioned and shared among multiple VMs.
 While PCI passthrough is the recommended approach for demanding AI/ML workloads, especially model training, vGPU can be a suitable option for less intensive tasks like model inference or development environments.
 For more information, see the [NVIDIA vGPU guide]({{% relref "vgpu.md" %}}).